-If you're at a meal and the food is served in shared dishes, be sure to take small amounts of each dish so there is enough to go around.
+Thai food always comes in shared dishes; be sure to take small amounts of each dish so there is enough to go around.
 Eating is a time to socialize, so take your time!

 You will be given a fork and spoon unless you order a noodle dish, then you will receive chopsticks.
 Knives are extremely rare because your food will already be cut up.
 It is customary to hold your fork in your right hand and your spoon in your left.
 Don't put the fork in your mouth, especially since you are going to be sharing dishes.